-nent curator laughingly told me that he wished he had a petty-cash fund, say in the \$5,000 range, for choice smaller items, because the Board of Trustees at his institution didn't like to consider any purchase less than \$50,000!
-There are other collectors who make no secret of the fact that they acquire objects as a hedge against inflation.
-I respect their straightforward attitude and I am pleased to offer investment counseling, but I have almost always found that at the heart of their prudent collecting is a love of the art itself.
+Of course, there are as many different types of energy as there are types of collectors.
+Even after many years in the business, just when I think I have seen it all, I am constantly discovering a new reason why somebody collects ancient art.
+There are institutional collectors, museums and corporations, who in this modern day and age tend to be extremely selective about their needs.
+One prominent curator laughingly told me that he wished he had a petty cash-fund, say in the \$5,000 range, for choice smaller items, because the board of trustees at his institution didn't like to consider any purchase less that \$50,000!
+There are collectors who make no secret of the fact that they acquire objects just as a hedge against inflation.
+I respect their straightforward attitude and am pleased to offer investment counseling, but I have almost always found that at the heart of their prudent collecting is a love of the art itself.

-There are the intellectual collectors, those who build with a specific goal in mind-say, a complete set of Roman Imperial coinage, or objects related to the history of gaming and gambling.
+There are the intellectual collectors, those who build with a specific goal in mind, say, a complete set of Roman Imperial coinage, or objects related to the history of gaming and gambling.
 These people often wait years for a particular piece to complete their holdings, and it is a challenge for me to locate artifacts with such clients in mind.
-I once negotiated for almost a decade to acquire an unobtrusive clay oil lamp from a European gentleman because it had been found in a very specific site and another client needed it to complete his collection.
-The purchase price was about \$100 and I sold it for only a small profit, though the new owner would have been willing to pay much more.
+I once negotiated for almost a decade to acquire an unobtrusive clay oil lamp from a European gentleman because it had been found in a specific site and another client needed to complete his collection.
+The purchase price was about \$100 and I sold it only for a small profit, though the new owner would have been willing to pay much more.

-By far the largest group of collectors, and in many ways the easiest to please, are those who are guided by aesthetic instinct.
-These are the people who choose what is beautiful regardless of its origins.
+By far the largest group of collectors, and in many ways the easiest to please, are those who are guided by their aesthetic instinct.
+These are the people who choose what is beautiful regardless of its origin.
 Some of my favorite clients have living rooms in which a marble head of the goddess Aphrodite may share space with a Mayan cylindrical vase, and on the wall a painting by Picasso.
 The love of beauty seems to me one of the prime motivating forces behind civilization.
 It is not a luxury, it is a necessity.
 Without beauty to appreciate, what would be the purpose of existence?
 It is a very special kind of energy indeed when a collector falls in love with a piece at first sight.
-That the object very frequently happens to be historically important and a sound financial investment is only a happy coincidence to him.
+That the object very frequently happens to be historically important and a sound financial investment and is only a happy coincidence to him.

-Akin to this group are the sentimentalists-people who buy things for deeply personal reasons usually not directly dependent on an artifact's cultural origins.
-One woman purchased a vibrant Pre-Columbian statue from me because she said its smile reminded her of her late husband.
+Akin to this group of collectors are the sentimentalists - people who buy things for deeply personal reasons, usually not directly dependent on an artifact's cultural origin.
+One woman purchased a vibrant pre-Columbian statue from me because she said it reminded her of her late husband.
 Another person bought a Roman glass tear bottle, into which the living usually wept tears for burial with the deceased, as a lover's gift.